 Under excluded content, you should check any boxes as appropriate for your brand.
 This will block “sensitive” placements based on the display network.

 Similarly, under excluded types and labels, you should check any content labels that aren’t appropriate for your ads.
-We almost always select DL-MA and unlabelled content options.
+We almost always select DL-MA and unlabeled content options.
 As for content types, we usually block all of them except for below-the-fold content.

 Goal Selection